Showing 183 items

 Uniform, Football jersey, 1935 (estimated)

 ... gold line 4cm above the hemline.
-There is a cotton bound neck....
-There is a cotton bound neck opening with 3 buttonholes on left side ...This football jersey was worm by R. A. Slocombe while a member of the 1st XVIII in 1935.
+There is a cotton bound neck... the hemline.
+There is a cotton bound neck opening with 3 buttonholes ...This football jersey was worm by R. A. Slocombe while a member of the 1st XVIII in 1935.
 Mr Slocombe was in year 11 at the time.
 The item was badly damaged while in storage during World War 2.
 It is the only example of 1930's sport attire held by the schoolThe jersey has social significance because it exemplifies uniform requirements and manufacture during the 1930's.
 A black sleeveless, knitted, woollen football jersey with red collar.
 It has an 11cm wide red band on waist and a thin gold line 4cm above the hemline.
 There is a cotton bound neck opening with 3 buttonholes on left side of garment (buttons missing).
 The College insignia has been roughly appliqued at left breast. football, football jersey, sport uniform, 1936, r a slocombe -

 Bendigo Historical Society Inc.